 - Social Communication groups

 This is a new programme to support young people - aged 16 to 19 or 16 to 25 with an EHCP - who are not currently in education, employment or training to transition into full-time education.
 The programme and timetable will be adapted to meet the young person’s interests and needs.

-Contact the team depending on the support you require.
+Contact the team relevant to the support you require.

 Head of Inclusive Learning and Development

 Inclusive Learning and Development Lead – Curriculum Focus